 Explore the Decorated Streets – What was once considered quite a ‘dodgy’ area, Gracia has grown to become one of the trendiest and most sought-after districts in Barcelona.
 The annual festival sees locals fill the streets with colour and life as every inch of the district is decorated in handmade decorations.
 Explore the streets and enjoy the local contributions as well as the range of local and international restaurants, bars and boutiques.

 Enjoy the Parades – It wouldn’t be a street festival without a parade and Gracia Festival offers parades all week long.
 Popular parades include Mati de Festa Major, Cercavila de culture Popular, Cercavila de Sant Roc and Dercavila de la Convidada.
 You can find many of these parades at Plaça de la Vila de Gràcia; however, events take place throughout the entire district of Gracia.

 This year’s edition of Gracia Festival will take place from August 15-21, 2023.

 Plan ahead: Book your perfect trip with our Spain travel guide and destination information.
 Does Spain require a visa?
 Check the visa requirements before you get caught up during your travel.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Spain?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Gracia Festival 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Gracia Festival 2023 using the map below!